 For my staff picks, I want to bring you my favorite places, placing you in the heart of nature.
 Of course, Hawaii is at the top of my list!

-Tucked away in the green-mossy Hapu’u fern forest, this tree house offers guests an experience like nothing else.
-Literally built into the surrounding nature, the branches of this tree run wind the heart of the home, reaching and bending in their natural state through the rooms of the rental.
+Tucked away in the green-mossy Ola'a forest, this tree house offers guests an experience like nothing else.
+Literally built into the surrounding nature, elevated 15 feet above ground this eco-friendly tree house is the all encompassing sleeping-in-the-trees escape.

 Located on the Big Island of Hawaii, this is the perfect location for all things adventurous!
 One of the most untouched islands of the Hawaiian chain, the Big Island is home to eight of the 13 different climate zones in the world.
 These ecosystems range from tropical dry forests and grasslands to snowy mountain tops and anchialine pools.